Here is a sneak peek at what 2022 holds for Amazon's sellers and what you can do to grow your business in the coming year!

 What you can do about it

 - Increase your prices as stock levels drop.
-Inflation is a reality, and 2022 is not the time to undercut prices.
+While it’s hard to make any Amazon price predictions for 2022, inflation is a reality, and the upcoming year is not the time to undercut prices.
 It makes more sense to increase your profit margin and have a buffer in case you have to deal with a month or two of out-of-stock items post-holidays.

 "95% of Sellers will raise their prices TWICE in 2022.
 That's how bad inflation is right now.
 COGS are up, logistic costs are up, and so is the payroll." - Steven Pope, Founder of My Amazon Guy